LeetLLM

 Check your understanding

-• If Prompt A scores higher on Accuracy but lower on Policy Citation, which metric is more important for a support bot?
+• If Prompt A scores higher on Accuracy but lower on Source Citation, which metric is more important for a docs assistant?
 (Answer: You must define that policy before seeing results.
-Factual policy correctness is a hard requirement; citation completeness may be primary or a guardrail depending on product policy.)
+Factual source correctness is a hard requirement; source citation completeness may be primary or a guardrail depending on docs policy.)

-• You run 50 conversations and the treatment wins 60% of the time.
+• You run 50 threads and the treatment wins 60% of the time.
 Is that enough to ship?
 (Answer: Probably not.
-50 conversations is far below the sample size needed for a 5-point lift at standard power.
+50 threads is far below the sample size needed for a 5-point lift at standard power.
 Run a power analysis.)

-• Why is per-request randomization dangerous in a multi-turn support chat?
-(Answer: A user might see different tones, policies, or context states on each turn, which breaks the experiment and creates a terrible experience.)
+• Why is per-request randomization dangerous in a multi-turn docs assistant?
+(Answer: A user might see different tones, source context, or tool state on each turn, which breaks the experiment and creates a terrible experience.)

 Mastery check

-This is the last article in Inference & Production Scale.
-You now have the full production loop: serve a model fleet, autoscale it, route and fall back across providers, watch cost and tokens, observe it in production, and decide what gets to ship through online evaluation.
-That last decision is the one this article owns, and you should be able to defend the full online-evaluation plan, not just quote a p-value.
+The Inference & Production Scale loop is complete: serve a model fleet, autoscale it, route and fall back across providers, watch cost and tokens, observe it in production, and decide what gets to ship through online evaluation.
+That last decision belongs to the online-evaluation plan; defend the full plan, not a p-value alone.

 Evaluation rubric